OneShotProject/First/README.md

 # First
-The first game for player made by the player
+The first game for player made by player!